Lewisham Council Homepage Skip navigation

 What is a Biodiversity Action Plan and why do we need one?

-Borough Biodiversity Action Plans highlight the need and actions to conserve locally important plants and animals and the landscapes in which they live.
-They help partners focus on the priorities, and what, when and where action should take place.
+• highlights the need to conserve locally important plants and animals and the landscapes in which they live

-They show how people can help locally important species, habitats and areas.
+• shows how people can help locally important species, habitats and areas

-They set out the actions that will help the quality, resilience and abundance of Lewisham’s biodiversity – its variety of life – especially those species and habitats of value in the borough.
+• sets out the actions that will help the quality, resilience and abundance of Lewisham’s biodiversity, especially those species and habitats of value in the borough

-Biodiversity Action Plans focus on species and habitats that reflect national and regional conservation priorities as well as those that are culturally valued or serve as flagships for wider ecological gains.
+• focus on species and habitats that reflect national and regional conservation priorities as well as those that are culturally valued or serve as flagships for wider ecological gains

-A Natural Renaissance for Lewisham sets out the Partnership’s aspirations until 2026.
+A Natural Renaissance for Lewisham (pdf) sets out the partnership’s aspirations until 2026.
 It shows the opportunities and objectives which Lewisham’s Biodiversity Partnership is committed too and demonstrates the links that the conservation of Lewisham’s biodiversity can make to the Council’s continuing programmes within various directorates.

 The latest update of ‘A Natural Renaissance for Lewisham’ was ratified by Mayor and Cabinet in November 2021.You can see the partnerships past achievements on Lewisham’s nature conservation blog.